Seatis/my-teaching-materials/java-spring/intro-to-spring/README.md

 - Recompile app
 - Open [http://localhost:8080/greeting?name=Your%20name](http://localhost:8080/greeting?name=Your%20name) in your webbrowser
 - Your output should looks like: {"id":1,"content":"Hello, Your name!"}
-- Then at next call your output should looks like: {"id":2,"content":"Hello, Your name!"} and so on...
+- Then at next call your output should look like: {"id":2,"content":"Hello, Your name!"} and so on...

 ### Hello World Web App
 - Lets create another controller "HelloWebController" to controllers package.